-Nokia Lumia 820 adopted by Delta flight attendants to improve customer serviceAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 820 adopted by Delta flight attendants to improve customer serviceAlex Wagner - Editorial Director of News and Content

 It was announced today that Delta Air Lines has equipped over 19,000 of its flight attendants with Nokia Lumia 820s that feature special point-of-sale software for onboard purchases.
 The devices, which connect to Wi-Fi and AT&T's 4G LTE network, can process credit card transactions for customer purchases and also email receipts.
 The ability to read coupons on a customer's mobile device will be added in the future.
 Delta also notes that attendants on its Delta Connection flights will adopt Lumia 820s on Aug.
 26.